 Watersheds are vital as they supply drinking water, support ecosystems, and regulate climate.
 They capture, filter, and distribute water, impacting both human livelihoods and biodiversity.
 Protecting watersheds ensures sustainable water resources and environmental health.

 Every body of water has a watershed.
-Watersheds drain rainfall and snowmelt into streams and rivers.
+Watersheds drain rainfall water and water from snowmelt into streams and rivers.
 These smaller bodies of water flow into larger ones, including lakes, bays, and oceans.
 Gravity helps to guide the path that water takes across the landscape.

 Introduction: